idvorkin/idvorkin.github.io/_d/joy.md

 - Performers spend lots of time building the first follower
 - The most important guy is [The First Follower](https://www.youtube.com/watch?v=)
   {% include youtube.html src="fW8amMCVAJQ" %}

+### Build rapport to make people feel safe

+Check out the [the like switch](/like-switch) to see how an FBI agent builds rapport and makes peope feel safe.

+Also look at notes from Avner class - who was all about building rapport with a stage audience

 ### Why kids are more receptive to Joy